William H. Riker

-William Harrison Riker (September 22, 1920 – June 26, 1993) was an American political scientist who is prominent for applying game theory and mathematics to political science.
-He helped to establish University of Rochester as a center of behavioral revolution in political science.
+William Harrison Riker (September 22, 1920 – June 26, 1993) was an American political scientist known for applying game theory and mathematics to political science.
+He helped establish University of Rochester as a center of the behavioral revolution in political science.

-Early life
+Early life and education

 William Harrison Riker was born on September 22, 1920, in Des Moines, Iowa.
-He had 4 children, 2 sons and 2 daughters with wife Mary Elizabeth.
-He earned his bachelor's degree in economics at Indiana's DePauw University in 1942 and received his Ph.D at Harvard University in 1948.
+He had 4 children, 2 sons and 2 daughters, with wife Mary Elizabeth.
+He earned his bachelor's degree in economics at Indiana's DePauw University in 1942 and received his Ph.D. at Harvard University in 1948.
 While a student at DePauw, he was initiated into the Delta Kappa Epsilon fraternity.
-Before his Ph.D, Riker worked at the RCA (then Radio Corporation of America), where he worked as a time-and-motion analyst.
+Before his Ph.D., Riker worked at the RCA (then Radio Corporation of America), where he worked as a time-and-motion analyst.